TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/DataProcessing/RecordTransformationProcessor.rst

 Example: Usage with the DatabaseQueryProcessor
 ==============================================

-Example usage for the data processor in conjunction with the :ref:`DatabaseQueryProcessor`.
+Example usage for the Data Processor in conjunction with the :ref:`DatabaseQueryProcessor`.

 ..  literalinclude:: _RecordTransformationProcessor/_WithDatabaseQueryProcessor.typoscript